isabella232/techlunch/README.md

 ### Data Visualization

-See with d3js meetup organisers.
+See with d3js meetup organisers / ToucanToco

-### Support

-How do you do support?
-Dedicated team, team effort, automated, manual?
-Do you have a Q&A team, etc. Captain Train did a great talk about it.

 ### Buy or Build